Click the question to reveal the answer

 You should not try to handle your own divorce if you can afford even minimal legal assistance.
 At the very least, get some good advice during a consultation.

-Step 2: Separate
+Step 2: Separate for 6 months

-Separating is legally necessary to get a divorce based on one year separation in Maryland.
-It is also a good idea even if you have one of the other grounds for divorce.
-(Of course, we understand it may be hard to do in certain circumstances, but it is almost always a good idea to separate when going through a divorce process.)
+Physically separating is still a good idea even if you have one of the other grounds for divorce.
+Of course, we understand it may be hard to do in certain circumstances, but it is almost always a good idea to physically separate when going through a divorce process.

+However, before you move out, consult an attorney about the consequences.
 It may negatively affect child custody, your ability to keep the marital home, and who retains certain property.
-You should always consult an attorney before separating, if that is possible.
+You should always consult an attorney before any act of separation, if that is possible.

 Step 3: Try to Reach a Separation Agreement